mdmuidulalam/little-search-navigator-query-service/README.md

-# little-search-navigator-query-service
+# Query Service of Little Search Navigator
-Little Search Navigator Query Service will get the query data from the indexed data
+Query Service will get data from the index data with proper ranking calculation.
+It will try to provider most relevant data.